-This process can also be eye-opening.
-You will quickly learn that you consume many “invisible” calories from sources such as cooking oil, butter, soda drinks, and coffee.
+The process of tracking food can also be eye-opening.
+You will quickly learn that you consume many “invisible” calories from sources such as cooking oil, butter, and beverages such as soda or specialty coffees.
 Cut these out of your diet, and you will immediately make progress.

 Don’t forget to exercise

 You can lose weight simply by cutting your calories, but adding exercise is highly advisable.
-This will allow you to eat more while staying in a deficit and will accelerate your progress.
-More to the point, when you exercise, you actually increase your metabolic rate so that you burn more calories even at rest.
+Exercise allows you to eat more while staying in a deficit and accelerate your progress.
+More to the point, when you exercise, you increase your metabolic rate so that you burn more calories even at rest.
 In short, you increase your BMR because muscle is more metabolically active.

-Again, the key is in the dosage: find a form of exercise that you enjoy and stick with consistently.
-You don’t need to go to the gym or perform intense HIIT sessions: you can do something fun and simple, like going for walks or even playing a bit of Beat Saber instead.
+Again, the key is in the dosage: find a form of exercise that you enjoy and can stick with consistently.
+You don’t need to go to the gym or perform intense HIIT sessions: you can do something fun and simple, like going for runs or even playing a bit of Beat Saber.

 And it’s not just about working out, either; it’s also about being more active throughout the day.
 That means walking more often (calories burned while walking account for a lot of energy expenditure during the day).

 You may notice that your tracker provides two numbers after a walk: your total calorie burn and your active calorie burn.
 What does this mean?
-Simple: the active calories are what you burned by moving, whereas the total calorie count includes your BMR.
+The active calories are what you burned by moving, whereas the total calorie count includes your BMR.

 Things that affect calories burned in a day

 One open-ended variable is BMR.
-Your resting metabolic rate is dependent on countless factors that aren’t accounted for in this calculation and that not even a fitness tracker can help with.
-One of the biggest factors is hormones.
+Your resting metabolic rate is dependent on countless factors that aren’t accounted for in this calculation, and that not even a fitness tracker can take them all into account.
+One of the most significant factors is hormone balance.
 If you have a slow metabolism due to hypothyroidism, low testosterone, or anything else, you won’t burn as many calories as other people.
-This won’t be reflected in your BMR or AMR, meaning that you won’t see results by sticking purely to that method.
+This won’t be reflected in your BMR or AMR.

-Medication can also play a huge role here.
+Medication can also play a huge role.
 If you’re on testosterone replacement therapy (TRT), you’ll burn through calories in no time.
-The oral contraceptive pill can cause weight gain in many women.
+Meanwhile, oral contraceptive pills can cause weight gain in some women.
 Antidepressants, anticonvulsants, and countless other medications have similar effects.
-Gut health plays a role, as do nutrient deficiencies, genetics, and much more.
+Gut health also plays a role, as do nutrient deficiencies, genetics, and much more.

 Cutting calories isn’t the problem, per se.
 The issue is that calorie tracking is never a precise art.
-You can always try cutting back your caloric intake further, but there comes a point where this becomes untenable.
+If you can’t seem to lose weight, you can always try cutting back your caloric intake further, but there does come a point where this is untenable.
 Better would be to see your doctor, try a different diet (this is why things like intermittent fasting or keto can be effective for some people), or increase your exercise.